linux-application-whitelisting/fapolicyd/README.md

 Another design goal is to prevent malicious apps from running.
 Suppose someone guesses your password and they login to your account.
-Perhaps they wish to ransomeware your home dir.
+Perhaps they wish to ransomware your home dir.
 The app they try to run is not known to the system and will be stopped.
-Or suppose there is an exploiatble service on your system.
+Or suppose there is an exploitable service on your system.
 The attacker is lucky enough to pop a shell.
 Now they want to download privilege escalation tools or perhaps a LD_PRELOAD key logger.
 Since neither of these are in the trust database, they won't be allowed to run.

-Wrt to the second question being asked, we have it in the roadmap to improve startup performance so that the damoen takes control earlier.
+Wrt to the second question being asked, we have it in the roadmap to improve startup performance so that the daemon takes control earlier.
 But there is a limit to how early because trust sources need to be available before the daemon starts.